-We've now learned that Marvel's 2017 Summer event will be called "Secret Empire", and it appears to be continuing this controversial Captain America story arc.
+Spinning out of this shocking revelation, we now know that Marvel's 2017 Summer event will be called "Secret Empire", and it will be the climax of this controversial Captain America story arc.

 Comic books have a proud tradition for tackling political issues, and Nick Spencer's #CaptainAmerica run has firmly positioned itself as part of that tradition.
 He's set up two characters to carry the mantle of Captain America: Sam Wilson (formerly the Falcon) and, of course, Steve Rogers.
 Wilson has strongly represented Liberal America with his first enemies excitedly speaking about a certain "wall."
 Meanwhile, this controversial twist has literally turned Steve Rogers into the ultimate fascist.